-A.3 OBTAINING DSS TOOLS.
+A.3 OBTAINING DSS TOOLS

-A.3.1 Obtaining files by users with mil web site access.
-The following applies to those interested in obtaining DSS component files who are on a mil internet domain, having mil web address access.
+A.3.1 Obtaining files by users with .mil website access.
+The following applies to those interested in obtaining DSS component files who are on a .mil internet domain, having .mil web address access.

-A.3.1.1 AF TMSS web site.
-DTDs, TDTs, and other files in the DSS can be accessed on the TMSS web site at https://techdata.wpafb.af.mil/TMSS/.
-On the web page, the "Baseline" menu option in the left pane contains three bulleted options called "Specifications", "Standards", and "Handbooks".
-Hover the cursor over "Specifications" and a listing of the TMSS specifications will appear.
-Hover over the desired specification number and another drop down list will appear that contains an entry indicating the PDF version of the specification and other entries for the associated appendices.
+A.3.1.1 AF TMSS website.
+DTDs, TDTs, and other files in the DSS can be accessed on the TMSS website at https://techdata.wpafb.af.mil/tmss/index.html.
+On the web page, the "Baseline Tools" menu option in the left pane contains two bulleted options called "Specifications & Digital Support Suites (DSSs)" and "Standards & Digital Support Suites (DSSs)".
+Hover the cursor over "Specifications & Digital Support Suites (DSSs)" and a listing of the TMSS specifications will appear.
+Hover over the desired specification and another drop down list will appear that contains an entry indicating the PDF version of the specification and other entries for the associated appendices.
 To obtain the preferred subset DTD, select the desired appendix from the list.
 The following items will appear on the downloading page: The name of the specification, the appendix number and name, the current version of the DSS, buttons to download specific DSS files provided and a "Download" button to download the entire DSS zip file.

 A.3.2 Obtaining files by users with a Public Key Infrastructure (PKI) certificate or a Common Access Card (CAC).
-The following applies to those interested in obtaining DSS component files who have a PKI certificate or a CAC.
+The following applies to those interested in obtaining DSS component files who have a PKI certificate or a CAC: